Home » Blog » Healthcare Jobs with a Business Degree

 Bio pharmaceuticals, prescription drugs

-“Master”ing a Move Up: Pursuing a Graduate Degree
+“Master”ing a move up: Pursuing a graduate degree

 If you already have a bachelor’s degree in business, you might wonder if you should step up your education.
-“If you realize there’s a gap between the degree you have and the position you want, you may want to go back to school,” Peterson says.
+“If you realize there’s a gap between the degree you have and the position you want, you may want to go back to school,” Peterson said.

 • Upper management